dzt/shopify-monitor/README.md

 Configure information inside the `config.example.json` be sure to rename it to `config.json` when you're done.
 More information about configuring your monitor can be found <a href="https://github.com/dzt/shopify-monitor/wiki/Configuring-your-monitor">here</a>.

-<a href="https://github.com/dzt/shopify-monitor/wiki/Configuring-your-monitor">General Gonfiguration Guide</a>
+<a href="https://github.com/dzt/shopify-monitor/wiki/Configuring-your-monitor">General Configuration Guide</a>

-<a href="https://github.com/dzt/shopify-monitor/wiki/Slack">Slack Gonfiguration Guide</a>
+<a href="https://github.com/dzt/shopify-monitor/wiki/Slack">Slack Configuration Guide</a>

 Run After Setup: